About the Campaign

 Gonzaga University is so fortunate; even before the Gonzaga Will campaign was launched, many of our benefactors stepped forward to say, “we will.”
 At launch we had raised an incredible $183 million toward our $250 million goal.

-We are proud to announce that we have now raised $240 million towards our goal.
-The generosity shown from more than 34,000 donors is indeed Gonzaga Will in action.
+We are proud to announce that we have now raised $286 million dollars from more than 36,000 donors.
+THIS is Gonzaga Will in action.

 Below is a snapshot of some of the gifts and outcomes that the unprecedented generosity of our donors has provided so far.
 With your continued support, we can move even closer to achieving the vision for Gonzaga’s future.